This site uses affiliate links and I may earn a commission at no extra cost to you.

 Other options:

 Feel free to add whatever you feel makes your board better.
-Some also add dried fruits like prunes, dates, and sliced figs. Add some vegan chocolates and Christmas candies too.
+Some also add dried fruits like prunes, dates, and sliced figs. Additionally, you can add some vegan chocolates and Christmas candies too.

 Vegan Christmas Wreath Charcuterie Board

-1. Jams and olives look lovely when placed in a small bowl or shallow dishes.
-For that aesthetic look, you can utilize some rustic or wooden bowls.
+1. First, jams and olives look lovely when placed in a small bowl or shallow dishes.
+If you have some, you can use rustic or wooden bowls to add to the aesthetic.

-2. Place the crackers and fruits around the board, fanning them out along with the other pieces.
+2. Then, place the crackers and fruits around the board, fanning them out along with the other pieces.

-3. To fill small spaces and gaps, add a handful of nuts and grapes.
+3. Next, to fill small spaces and gaps, add a handful of nuts and grapes.

-4. Use sprigs of fresh rosemary around the platter to create the wreath.
+4. Also, use sprigs of fresh rosemary tucked around the platter to create the wreath.

-5. Serve the charcuterie board immediately or chill it in the fridge until it’s ready to serve.
+5. Finally, serve the charcuterie board immediately or chill it in the fridge until it’s ready to serve.

 Add-ons and Variations

-• Serve it right away!
+• Serve it right away: For best results.
 However, if you make it in advance, wrap it in plastic cling wrap and place it in the fridge until ready to serve.

-• You can easily store leftovers in the fridge for 3-5 days by packing them individually in a tightly sealed plastic bag.
+• Fridge: You can easily store leftovers in the fridge for 3-5 days by packing them individually in a tightly sealed plastic bags or containers.
 Re-invent and create a salad out of the leftovers.

-• The herbs are there for decorative purposes, but make sure to keep them for future use.
+• How to store herbs: The herbs are there for decorative purposes, but make sure to keep them for future use.
 Wrap them in a damp paper towel loosely to not crush the leaves.
 Keep them bundled up in your fridge’s crisper drawer in an airtight container or resealable bag.

 Christmas Wreath Charcuterie Board s